Code of Conduct

 Restitution: Reimbursement to the College or another party for the value of damaged or missing property.
 Restitution may not always be in monetary terms but could include mandatory service.

-Restrictive Measures and Revocation of Privileges: A ban from specific facilities, services or activities for a designated period of time or contact with another person for a designated time.
-Violation(s) of any restrictive measure or revocation of privilege will result in a ban.
-In addition, violation of this ban will subject you to arrest for trespassing and could result in a fine of up to $250.00 if found guilty of Section140.5 of the Penal Law of New York State.
+Restrictive Measures and Revocation of Privileges: A ban from specific facilities, services or activities for a designated period of time, or contact with another person for a designated time.
+These privileges can also include, but are not limited to, prohibition from attending College events, club or organization membership, athletic participation, visitation of certain buildings or residential facilities, etc. Violation(s) of any restrictive measure or revocation of privilege will result in further judicial proceedings and will include a longer term ban.
+Violation of College bans are subject to arrest for trespassing and could result in a fine of up to $250.00 if found guilty of Section140.5 of the Penal Law of New York State.

 Expulsion from a Course: Removal from a specific course.
 Depending upon the infraction, the student may be permanently barred from re-enrollment in the course or may be allowed to re-enroll after a specified period of time.
 Students will receive a final grade for the course as determined by the faculty member’s grading scale listed on the course syllabus.
 Any work not completed at the time of expulsion will be factored in as zeros.
 Grades of incomplete or ongoing (ON) are not options if expelled from a course.